-Second, we show that the same initial firm characteristics that predict growth also predict a firm's propensity to go public.
-One standard deviation increase in initial size, initial wage and first-year growth rate increases the probability of an IPO by 300%, 250% and 170%, respectively.
+We establish a number of new results that show the importance of selection and initial conditions that impact how researchers should compare public and private firms.
+First, we show that initial firm characteristics that predict growth also predict a firm's propensity to go public.
+One standard deviation increase in initial size, initial wage, and first-year growth rate increases the probability of an IPO by 300%, 250%, and 170%, respectively.
 Moreover, this higher propensity to go public also predicts higher growth.
 A firm within the top one percent propensity to subsequently go public employs, on average, 16 times more employees at the age of ten than an average firm whose propensity to go public is outside the top one percent.
-Among firms within this top one percent propensity, those that actually go public are 29 times larger, whereas those that stay private are only 14 times larger than the remaining firms fifteen years later.
-This difference can be interpreted as an upper bound on the benefits of public status.
-These estimates indicate the large role initial conditions play in predicting firm size over time, and the significant effect of selecting a public listing.
+Among firms within this top one percent propensity, those that eventually became public are 29 times larger, whereas those that stay private are only 14 times larger than the remaining firms fifteen years later.
+This difference can be interpreted as an upper bound on the benefits of public status.4 These estimates indicate the large role initial conditions play in predicting firm size over time and the significant effect of selecting a public listing.

-Third, when we match firms on initial conditions and compare outcomes of public firms and private firms around the times of the IPOs, we find a distinctive pattern.
-IPO firms grow faster prior to the IPO, and in the first five years after the IPO.
+Second, when we match firms on initial conditions and compare outcomes of public firms and private firms around the times of the IPOs, we find a distinctive pattern.
+IPO firms grow faster before the IPO, and in the first five years after the IPO.
 However, their growth rate subsequently converges to that of always-private firms five years after the IPO.
 This result is consistent with the notion that the IPO firms are of higher quality.
-They initially have a growth spurt until reaching their optimal size, and their growth afterwards converges back to the economy average.
+They initially have a growth spurt until reaching their optimal size, and their growth afterward converges back to the economy average.
 The transition from private status occurs on average around midway through the firm's high growth trajectory.

-Fourth, in the five-year period after the IPO, publicly listed firms react more positively to product market growth opportunities than matched private firms do.
+Third, in the five years after the IPO, publicly listed firms react more positively to product-market growth opportunities than matched private firms do.
 As with growth, this advantage dissipates over time but does not reverse.
-This result contrasts with recent work on capital market myopia which argues that misalignment incentives are powerful enough to induce public firms to respond less to industry growth than private firms (Asker, Farre-Mensa and Ljungqvist (2015)).
-We show that the seemingly under-reactions of public firms arises from problematical matching choices that lead to adverse selection whereby very successful private firms are matched with under-performing public firms.
-In a given year, a sizable sample of very large and efficient mature public firms on a downward path are likely to be matched to more successful private firms with an upward trajectory.
+This result contrasts with recent work on capital market myopia, which argues that misalignment incentives are powerful enough to induce public firms to respond less to industry growth than private firms (Asker, Farre-Mensa, and Ljungqvist (2015)).
+We show that the seemingly underreactions of public firms arises from problematical matching choices that lead to adverse selection, whereby very successful private firms are matched with under-performing public firms.5 In a given year, a sizable sample of very large and efficient mature public firms cannot be matched to private firms.
+At the same time, unsuccessful older public firms on a downward path are likely to be matched to more successful private firms with an upward trajectory.
 Examination of a cross-sectionally matched sample of public firms with private firms using Census data confirms this conjecture.